SharinPix Salesforce CLI Plugin

 {% embed url="<https://github.com/SharinPix/sharinpix-sf-plugin>" %}

-The SharinPix Salesforce CLI plugin allows you to synchronize SharinPix forms, permissions, and settings between a Salesforce org and local configuration files.
+The SharinPix Salesforce CLI plugin syncs SharinPix forms, permissions, and settings between Salesforce and files on your computer.

-This makes it easier to version, review, and deploy the SharinPix configuration across environments.
+Use it to version, review, and deploy SharinPix configuration and files across environments.

 ### In this article, we will demonstrate how to: